thekiba/ngx-lazy-plugins/README.md

     private injector: Injector,
     private ngModuleFactoryLoader: DynamicNgModuleFactoryLoader
   ) {
-    // you must specify a manifest to load the module const manifest: PluginManifest = new PluginManifest({
+    // you should specify a manifest to load the module const manifest: PluginManifest = new PluginManifest({
       id: './src/plugins/example/example.module',
       name: 'ExamplePluginModule',